 SFAP-farmers are committed to protecting natural reserves and restrain from conversing natural lands in production lands.

-SFAP helps to create meaningful and scalable impact in hotspot areas such as the Brazilian Cerrado and the Amazon.
+SFAP helps to create meaningful and scalable impact in hotspot areas such as the Brazilian Cerrado, the Amazon and the Argentinean Chaco.

 Impact on farmers